In this article:

 Depending on the severity of your condition your premiums and eligibility could be affected.

-Available through Reassured.
+Available through Reassured's advised team.

 How much is life insurance for someone with epilepsy?